Click here to go to Practiscore.

 If you have shot other pistol games or attended a Front Sight or other shooting school pistol course then you are in good shape to learn the IDPA way.

 Definitely come out and observe a match.
 You will find our staff and shooters happy to answer questions or explain our sport.
 Identify yourself as an observer at the sign-in table so we can give you some attention.
 It is OK to attend the ‘New Shooter’ briefing as well, even if you are not going to shoot, to get a base perspective of the range rules.

 Gear (the basics):

 The minimum caliber for a pistol in most divisions is 9mm.
 The minimum caliber for a revolver is .38spl with a barrel length of 4″ or less.
 Barrel porting is not allowed even from the manufacturer.

 Usually your gun is good for IDPA as you bought it from the store.
 The rule book has a list of general characteristics.
 The Division Equipment Appendix has a more comprehensive list of permitted changes by Division.
 You will find that four magazines are the most useful.
 Bring at least 150 rounds for use in the match.
 They don’t go bad if you have to take some home.

 You need a strong side hip holster fitted for your gun that covers the trigger guard and trigger completely and a magazine pouch that will hold two magazines for the support side.
 A sturdy belt through the belt loops on your pants is necessary to securely hold your holstered gun and magazine pouch.
-Drop-leg, appendix, pocket, shoulder or small of the back holsters are not permitted in IDPA.
+Drop-leg, pocket, shoulder or small of the back holsters are not permitted in IDPA.
 If you are active LE and it is part of your complete duty rig, drop-leg holsters are permitted.
 An exception might be made for a medical necessity.
 IDPA has decided that appendix holsters are OK.
 At our match we do not permit appendix holsters, inside or outside the waistband.

 Eye and hearing protection are required.
 You will need a garment such as a long shirt worn un-tucked, a jacket or vest to conceal your holstered gun and magazine pouch.